gvijayar/springbootcamel/README.md

 the _context-path_ `camel-rest-jpa/api-doc`.
 You can access the API documentation from your Web browser at <http://localhost:8080/camel-rest-jpa/api-doc>.

-### Installing on Openshift Container Platform
+### Steps for installing on the Openshift Container Platform

-1. Create New Projecy in OCP.
+1. Create New Project in OCP.
 2. Import YAML Tab.
 Copy and Paste contents from CIBuildConfig.yml
 3. Click Add to Project.
 4. Select MySQL Database (Ephemeral or Persistent Storage) with user/pswd and database name.
 For example user/user & sampledb (testing purposes).